Since I don't focus on it in my blog: here's a list of culture shocks I've had in Gana!

 Water and food

-If you're white/a Westerner like me, you cannot drink the tap water.
+If you're a Westerner like me, you cannot drink the tap water.
 Also before using it for your body you should let it flow for a short while.
 Same goes for the food: only eat food if it's cooked, baked, grilled, boiled or peeled.
 Never eat food that has been in contact with water (e.g. salad) and isn't hot.
-Also people here always eat meat: you have to eagerly communicate that you don't want, they will look at you like a car (German saying alert!) and then they'll give you egg instead.
-Plus, food is spicy (as a white person: what isn't?
-Huehuehue): for me it's fine but if you can't take spicy and don't eat meat: your doomed.
+Also people here always eat meat: you have to eagerly communicate that you don't want and you will most likely get an egg instead.
+Plus, food is spicy (as a white person: what isn't?): for me it's fine but if you can't take spicy and don't eat meat or are vegan even, you might want to pack your own lunch.

 Women

 Women are everywhere and nowhere.
 You see them carrying goods on their head and selling as vendors in the streets.
 You see them taking care of their children, you see them around their homes, in their community.
 You don't see them in high positions, maybe as secretaries, sitting there, not saying a thing.
 Only twice I have talked to a woman authority here and around six times to men (22.10.24).
-It is very obvious that women here are way less equal than in Germany.
+This is something I personally am a bit sensitive towards, but hey Ghana got it's first female vize president so the hopes for more visibility in the work-place is there!

 Noise

-Why is everyone SCREAMING?!
-On the radio, on TV, in the news, while discussing, at the market... just why?
+On the radio, on TV, in the news, while discussing, at the market it often seems like everyone is just screaming.

 I'm really not used to this, especially Accra was overwhelming.
 Tamale on the other hand is pretty chill.